Rokeer/DeepWebSampling/README.md

 WeightedAttributeGraph is present by my friend - Teacher Lian.
 Unfortunately, he lost his computer and all the program were gone.
 This is the reason I need to implement them by myself. and in the future, i will improve this algorithm as well.

+btw, if you want to use them, you need download jung package and jdbc by urself